SixLabors/docs/articles/imagesharp/formatconversion.md

 });
 ```

+For web delivery, compare both file size and visual quality against your JPEG baseline.
+WebP often wins for photographic content, but the right quality value is product-specific and should be chosen against representative images rather than one sample.

 ## Convert Any Input to PNG

 PNG is a good target when you want lossless output or transparency support: